Yuichi Nakamaru: Career

 Nakamaru officially joined Johnny & Associates in November 1998 with bandmate Kazuya Kamenashi and agency mates Jin Akanishi, Takahisa Masuda, Taisuke Fujigaya and Ryōichi Tsukada, who were all in the same audition.
 He was a member of four temporary units while still a Johnny's Jr. – Boys Be Ambitious (B.B.A), Musical Academy Dancing (M.A.D), Best Beat Dancing (B.B.D), and Toshi Otoko.

 He joined KAT-TUN when it formed in 2001, and debuted as part of the group in 2006.
 Besides singing and beatboxing in KAT-TUN, he also wrote lyrics for his solo songs or duet songs with the other members.
 For rap lyrics, he uses the alias Yucci.

 In 2009, he appeared in his first ever leading role in a drama in TBS TV's "Rescue ~Tokubetsu Kōdo Kyūjotai".

 On April 27, 2021, Nakamaru was revealed as the second member in a new Johnny's YouTube channel, ジャにのちゃんねる (Janinochaneru), led by Arashi's Kazunari Ninomiya.

 On March 23, 2023, Nakamaru celebrated Japan's win at the 2023 World Baseball Classic as well as KAT-TUN's 17th debut anniversary in post in his just-opened Twitter and Instagram, though he posted he had been using Twitter since 2010.
 His SNS is the latest after fellow KAT-TUN members Kamenashi and Ueda.
 He also posted that he would be using his SNS to share updates on his original manga, as well as daily rantings.

 Nakamaru reported that he went under agent and management mixed contract since January 2024 for his activities with the agency on his newly opened YouTube channel "Nakamaru Ginga Channel".

 Nakamaru reappeared in a live event, when he took the stage as MC at the opening ceremony of the "Osaka Comic Convention 2025" held in Intex Osaka on May 2, 2025, following his self-impossed hiatus after news of his secret rendezvous with a 20-year old woman in a Tokyo hotel in August 2024, and the dissolution of KAT-TUN in March.
 He also participated as an exhibitor, with his manga "Yamada-kun no zawameku jikan".

 Other activities

 Mangaka

-Nakamaru became an official manga artist in 2023.
-His first manga work, called "Yamada-kun no zawameku jikan" (Yamada's noisy time), appears in the August issue of Kodansha's "Monthly Afternoon", released on June 23.
-The first volume of the manga was released as a physical book and in digital form, on Kindle, on 23 January 2024.
+Yuichi Nakamaru became an official manga artist with his first manga, titled Yamada-kun no Zawameku Jikan (山田君のざわめく時間).
+It was serialized in Kodansha's Monthly Afternoon magazine from June 23 to November 25, 2023.
+Its chapters were compiled in a single tankōbon volume, which was released as a physical book and in digital form on January 23, 2024.